THIS DATE IN HISTORY: Dec. 29

 1955: Richard scores the 500th goal of his NHL career (including Stanley Cup Playoffs) in a 5-2 victory against the Toronto Maple Leafs at the Forum.
 The goal gives Richard 443 in the regular season and 57 in the playoffs at this point in his career.

-That game is also the first in which NHL officials wear vertically striped uniforms, a practice that continues to this day.
+It's also the first game NHL officials wear vertically striped uniforms, a practice that continues to this day.

-1957: Lefty Wilson, the Detroit Red Wings' assistant trainer, is pressed into service after Boston Bruins goaltender Don Simmons is forced to leave because of a dislocated shoulder during the first period and Boston has no replacement available.
+1957: Lefty Wilson, the assistant trainer of the Detroit Red Wings, is pressed into service after Boston Bruins goaltender Don Simmons is forced to leave because of a dislocated shoulder during the first period and Boston has no replacement available.
 Wilson makes 23 saves and allows one goal in a 2-2 tie at Olympia Stadium.
 It's the third and final time in his 32 years with the Red Wings (1950-82) that he's forced to play goal, and the only time he gets a decision.

 1995: Scotty Bowman coaches his NHL-record 1,607th regular-season game when the Red Wings defeat the Dallas Stars 2-1.
 Bowman breaks the record held by Al Arbour.
 He improves his record to 939-428-240.